 Networks are no more simple connectivity of systems and servers, they are very complex systems comprising servers, routers, and end points.
 Network administration is a sophisticated task and the job of a network administrator has become challenging and often demand concentration on parameters beyond their regular administrative work.

 The internet has made the world smaller and this transition also carries a new-age vulnerability that is infectious and can spread across devices connected to the network.
 The role of a network administrator is now moved from a mere administration to a network defender.
-Apart from playing the role of a network manager, the network defender shall also assure the security of the network, including devices, processes, and data connected to it.
+Apart from playing the role of a network manager, the network defender shall also assure the security of the network, including devices, processes, and data connected to it, while following all of the latest network security best practices.

 Why Should I Become a Certified Network Defender?